Creating Flows

 Active Flow Indication

 If a queue has an exclusive access type (refer to Defining Endpoint Properties), multiple clients can bind to the queue, but only one client at a time can actively receive messages from it.
-Therefore, when a client creates a Flow and binds to an exclusive queue, the flow might not be active for the client if other clients are bound to the queue.
+Therefore, when a client creates a flow and binds to an exclusive queue, the flow might not be active for the client if other clients are bound to the queue.

-If the Active Flow Indication property is enabled, a Flow active event is returned to the client when its bound flow becomes the active flow.
-The client also receives a Flow inactive event whenever it loses an active flow (for example, if the flow disconnects).
+If the active flow Indication property is enabled, a flow active event is returned to the client when its bound flow becomes the active flow.
+The client also receives a flow inactive event whenever it loses an active flow (for example, if the flow disconnects).

 The client must provide the following when the flow is created: